 Amateur Radio Service

 This is really the best option but requires a some time and commitment.
 There is only a $15 fee to take the exam, and if you pass the license is good for 10 years.
-We walk you through the process here.
+We walk you through the licensing process here.

-You don't need a license to RECEIVE transmissions.
+You Don't Need a License to RECEIVE Transmissions

 And that is the true beauty of this radio for the average person, and why it's a necessary tool and part of your bug out communications planning.

 With a little bit of research you can find out what frequencies the ARES and RACES groups transmit on, and listen in.

 If you want to look for local "nets" in your area use this tool from the ARRL.
 It will show you the frequencies of the "repeaters" that the nets are taking place on.

-There are a couple of good frequencies to program into your radio.
+There are a couple of good frequencies to program into your UV-5R.
 146.520 (on 2m) and 446.000 (on 70cm.)
 Those are the national simplex "calling" frequencies, meaning they are the ones monitored by other local radio operators for simplex operation.
 (Simplex means "radio-to-radio" ie. not using a repeater.)